-- Proposed development Describe the proposed development at the site, including site boundaries and proposed land uses. - WSUD objectives Identify the WSUD objectives that apply to the proposed development. - Water conservation document how the potable water conservation targets will be met.
+- Proposed development Describe the proposed development at the site, including site boundaries and proposed land uses. - WSUD objectives Identify the WSUD objectives that apply to the proposed development. - Water conservation - document how the potable water conservation targets will be met.
 For residential developments this maybe in the form of a BASIX Certificate. - Stormwater quality demonstrate how the stormwater quality targets will be met.
 It should include stormwater quality modelling results and identify the location, size and configuration of stormwater treatment measures proposed for the development. - Stormwater quantity - demonstrate how the stormwater quantity targets will be met.
 It should include modelling results and identify the location, size and configuration of measures proposed for the development. - Details of MUSIC Modelling (or equivalent) Modelling parameters to determine the size and configuration of WSUD elements must be undertaken in MUSIC (or equivalent) and use the parameters included in Section 4 of this document. - Costs Prepare capital and operation and maintenance cost estimates of proposed water cycle management measures.
-Both typical annual maintenance costs and corrective maintenance or renewal/adaptation costs should be included. - Checklist outlining the details of the WSUD Strategy and reference of the information source.
+Both typical annual maintenance costs and corrective maintenance or renewal/adaptation costs should be included. - Draft Operation and Maintenance plan An indicative list of inclusions in the maintenance plan is included in Checklist provided in Section 7 of this document - Checklist outlining the details of the WSUD Strategy and reference of the information source.